vivalayan/MalAP_Detection/README.md

 The root server and branch server are integrated into one program so the deployment steps are the same.

-1. Go to the `dns-spoofing-server` branch.
+1. Go to the `Server` branch.
 Clone the whole branch from the repository.
 2. Follow the instructions in README.txt to set up the runtime environment.
 3. Launch the server with the command `python3 Server.py`